 Pray all may find the protection I offer to those who live within my will.

 The next time a pop up comes on your screen as you point and click

 Remember to pray against the God blockers that are making the world very sick

 This morning on an early morning talk show an author was interviewed about a book he had written.
 The title, The Year of Living Biblically: One Man's Humble (humble?)
 Quest to Follow the Bible as Literally as Possible, caught my attention.
 I did watch the interview.
-The author, AJ Jacobs, decided to write a book of a true life experience.
-He consciously created the true life experience knowing he would write about it.
+The author, AJ Jacobs, decided to write a book of true-life experience.
+He consciously created the true-life experience knowing he would write about it.
 He seemed like a nice enough guy, smiling, laughing.
 But what was he smiling and laughing about?
 God, the Bible?
 Yes.
 Blasphemy?
 Possibly I suppose.

 He grew a beard wore sandals and a white ("In the Bible, there's a line in Ecclesiastes that says, "Let your garments always be white."
 So I tried to follow that literally.") robe for a year.
 He changed his diet, his appearance, his lifestyle and to some degree even his way of thinking about the Bible and Christianity.
 He purposely made a spectacle of himself in public to get various people's reactions.
 He played instruments of Biblical times twice a day literally(in public).
 (Psalm 147:7 Sing to the LORD with thanksgiving; make melody to our God upon the lyre!)
 He even at one time stoned an adulterer "literally" he said.
 It seems a man approached him in a park and inquired as to what he was doing.
 The author explained that he was attempting to follow the Bible literally.
 The man admitted to the author that he was an adulterer.
 The adulterer asked, "What are you going to do stone me?"
 Jacobs threw pebbles at him.